Here is a conversational evangelism tip I use on a frequent basis: I dig for the question that is behind the question, emotion, or statement.

 “I have been thinking about calling you.
 I want to tell you what is going on.
 Can we meet again?”

 When we met again at the coffee shop, he informed me of how he had come to the place of forgiving the church.

 The fruit of that step is that he and I can now have deeper discussions about faith.
 He continues to explore Christianity and the claims of Christ upon his life.

 The questions of my friend had nothing to do with reason or apologetics.

-Rather, they were a smoke screen for his real question — why had professed Christians treated him so bad?
+Rather, they were a smoke screen for his real question — why had professed Christians treated him so badly?

-By getting at the question behind the question, I received some discernment from the Lord about how and what to share of Christ with this friend.
+By getting at the question behind the question, I received some discernment from the Lord about how and what to share about Christ with this friend.